This is a list of the tools and services I use everyday in my wedding photography business to stay as efficient and productive as possible.

-There’s also the option to get the standalone version of Lightroom 6 if you prefer to pay only once, but make sure to double check if the camera you use is still supported.
+There’s also the option to get an alternative to Lightroom, or even the standalone version of Lightroom 6 if you prefer to pay only once, but make sure to double check if the camera you use is still supported.

 I know that many wedding photographers swear by Photo Mechanic to cull images, but I’ve found that by making use of Lightroom’s Smart Previews (and this little hack), there really isn’t any speed advantage of having to bother with a separate program just to cull.